 Operating segments are components of an enterprise for which separate financial information is available that is evaluated regularly by chief operating decision makers in determining the allocation of resources and in assessing performance.
-The Company currently operates through two segments: physical therapy operations and industrial injury prevention services.
+The Company currently operates through two segments: physical therapy operations and IIP.